Is there a Golden Parachute in Sannikov's principal-agent problem?: Comparison theorems

-This section provides two main technical results which were needed to justify the existence of a solution of the dynamic programming equation in \Cref{lem:existence}.
-We first prove the existence of a super--solution for the dynamic programming equation with appropriate growth.
-Then, we show that, despite the exploding feature of $F^\star$, the dynamic programming equation satisfies a comparison result.
+This section starts by providing the main technical result which was needed to justify the existence of a solution of the dynamic programming equation in \Cref{lem:existence}.
+Namely, we show that, despite the exploding feature of $F^\star$, the dynamic programming equation satisfies a comparison result.